 When the next NFL Draft kicks off in Las Vegas, it will be five years since a safety was selected with a top-10 pick.
 Since 2010, just three players at the position have ascended to the early part of Day 1.
 In the 2022 NFL Draft, that select group should add another name in Notre Dame safety Kyle Hamilton.
-The Fighting Irish have an extraordinary player marshaling their defense this year, and his scouting report demonstrates just how talented the junior safety is.
+Despite losing part of his junior season to injury, Hamilton’s scouting report reveals the ability to be one of the best players in the 2022 NFL Draft.

 Kyle Hamilton NFL Draft Profile